ejfeldman7/pizza_vision/README.md

 # Pizza Vision Project

-[The Streamlit app can be found here](https://share.streamlit.io/ejfeldman7/pizza_vision/main/web_app/pizza_vision.py), but for a short demo of the Streamlit app, please scroll to the bottom of the ReadMe.
+[The Streamlit app can be found here](https://share.streamlit.io/ejfeldman7/pizza_vision/main/web_app/pizza_vision.py), but for a short demo of the Streamlit app, please scroll to the bottom of this ReadMe.

 # Contents